-When considering a spring design it can sometimes be important to discuss the edge condition of the steel.
-There is a vast amount of technical information concerning the edges of slit strip, but in this blog we will only discuss the basic characteristics and some of the benefits of each edge condition.
+When considering a spring design, it’s important to look at the edge condition of the steel.
+There’s a vast amount of technical information concerning the edges of the slit strip, but in this blog, we’ll be focusing on the basic characteristics of each edge condition and its benefits.

 Below is a graphical representation of the # 5 edge:

-To achieve a #1 round edge the strip must undergo an additional processing step before we use it to manufacture springs.
-This additional processing removes the square edges and provides a smooth, round edge.
-Here are similar photos and graphics of the round edge:
+To achieve a #1 round edge, the steel strip must undergo additional processing.
+The square edges are removed, and a smooth, round edge is applied.
+Then, the strip can be used to manufacture springs.
+Here are similar photos and graphics of the rounded edge:

-Descriptions, photos and graphics are great but why do we need to discuss this issue at all?
+Descriptions, photos, and graphics are great, but what’s the point of being so specific about spring edges?
 Well, both edges have their benefits and costs.
-The #5 de-burred edge is a practical option for standard applications.
-Any burrs from the slitting process have been removed and the material has undergone the least amount of processing necessary to be ready to be made into a spring.
+The #5 deburred spring edge is a practical option for standard applications.
+Any burrs from the slitting process have been removed, and the material has undergone the least amount of processing necessary to be ready to be made into a spring.
 The benefit of this edge is mainly lower cost.
-Since it has less processing to go through it is more inexpensive than the #1 edge.
-A spring with a #5 edge will operate reliably in many applications although it can feel sharp to the touch.
+Since it requires less processing during manufacturing, it’s more inexpensive than the #1 edge.
+A spring with a #5 edge will operate reliably in many applications where spring edges aren’t an issue, although it can feel sharp to the touch.

-Specifying springs with a #1 edge increases the part cost slightly since the spring material is processed further than if a #5 edge was required.
-However, there are a few advantages that make this edge condition a necessity in certain situations.
-For instance, when making a power spring the round edge is preferred because it will maximize the cycle life of the design.
-Additionally, the round edge will not damage a plastic housing during regular use.
+Specifying springs with a #1 edge increases the part cost slightly since the spring material requires more processing than a #5 edge.
+However, there are a few functional advantages that make the #1 spring edge a necessity in certain situations.
+For instance, when making a power spring, the round edge is preferred because it maximizes the cycle life of the design.
+Additionally, the round edge doesn’t damage plastic housings used with power springs or the spool flanges in constant force extension spring designs during regular use.